salesforce/rules_spring/springboot/README.md

 ### Rule Attributes Reference

-The documentation below explains how to use, or has links to other documents, for all of the features support by the _springboot_ rule.
+The documentation below explains how to use (or links to subdocuments) all of the features supported by the _springboot_ rule.
-For reference, the attributes are documented in the [generated _springboot_ Stardoc file.](springboot_doc.md).
+For reference, the full list attributes are documented in the [generated _springboot_ Stardoc file.](springboot_doc.md).

 ### Manage External Dependencies in your WORKSPACE